 Housing Accommodation Information

-In limited circumstances, the university approves students for housing accommodations based on a medical need and/or disability status.
+The university approves students for housing accommodations based on a medical need and/or disability status.
 If you have needs that make it necessary for a specific assignment we want to make sure you have enough time to make appointments and gather the supporting documentation required when submitting the request through the Disability Resource Office.

 We encourage you to review the Documentation Guidelines on the Cornerstone website here when requesting documentation from your service providers.